Edit

 Apply filters and sorts

 Power Platform inventory lets you filter and sort across all resource data, using any column or attribute.
 You can combine multiple filters to zero in on exactly the resources you need, whether you're tracking down a specific app or analyzing trends across environments.
-As you refine your criteria, the total count of matching resources is always displayed directly above the resource table on the top-left, making it easy to gauge the size of your filtered dataset.
+As you refine your criteria, you always see the total count of matching resources displayed directly above the resource table on the top-left, making it easy to gauge the size of your filtered dataset.

 For example, you can combine multiple filters to narrow down your results.
 Each filter you add is cumulative: